-Gov. Inslee order will require Washington’s K-12 schools to offer some in-person learning as part of COVID-19 recovery
+Washington Gov. Inslee to require K-12 schools to offer some in-person learning as part of COVID-19 recovery

 First Lady Trudi Inslee added to that chorus on Sunday, in an opinion column calling for in-person learning, saying, “This is a responsibility we need to embrace in order to eradicate institutional inequities, one student at a time.”

-Friday’s move appears to rest on the broad emergency powers that the Legislature long ago granted governors in order to navigate major crises, including broad powers to issue restrictions.
+Friday’s announcement appears to rest on the broad emergency powers that the Legislature long ago granted governors in order to navigate major crises, including broad powers to issue restrictions.

 According to state statute, the governor has power over “such other activities as he or she reasonably believes should be prohibited to help preserve and maintain life, health, property or the public peace.”

-In this case, Inslee is restricting school districts from only providing remote instruction.
+In this case, Inslee is restricting school districts from providing remote instruction only.

 The announcement follows a similar order from Oregon Gov. Kate Brown, who last week directed all schools to reopen by April 19.
 Arizona’s governor has also ordered schools to open.
-It also comes just days after Inslee prioritized teachers and school employees to receive the COVID-19 vaccinations.
+It also comes just days after Inslee prioritized teachers and school employees to receive COVID-19 vaccinations.

 And it comes almost one year to the day after Inslee directed the state’s public and private schools to shut down as the coronavirus took hold here.